jakobharder/anno-mod-loader/doc/modloader11.md

 The format is the same as used in the [AnnoFCConverter](https://github.com/jakobharder/AnnoFCConverter).

+## Link files

+You can link files by adding a text file with the extension `.lnk`.
+The path and name of the file is the link source, the text file contents is the link target.

+This is useful to duplicate islands under a different path for example.

 ## Conditions with ModID

 You can use conditions to check if a mod exists in any patch - not only `assets.xml` patches.